 Frequently Asked Questions

-Eligible individuals who wish to enroll will be scheduled for an initial evaluation.
-Surveys will be conducted and blood will be drawn during this visit.
-After the initial visit, we will be in contact with the enrolled participant on a regular basis to talk and discuss current health status.
-Blood will be drawn regularly.
-Additionally, our team will strive to develop a lasting bond during this difficult time.
-Interviews may also be conducted if permission is granted.
-Lastly, loved ones will be asked to prepare for a rapid autopsy procedure.
+Lastly, loved ones of a participant will be asked to prepare for a rapid autopsy procedure.
 In other words, the autopsy will have to be performed less than six hours after the time of the participant’s death.
-This is important to consider as a reality of this study because it might pose as an inconvenience to loved ones during this delicate time.
+This is important to consider as a reality of this study because it might pose as an inconvenience to loved ones during a very delicate time.

-What if the participant is too sick, tired or busy to come into the clinic?
+What if a Last Gift study participant is too sick, tired or busy to come into the clinic?

-Our team understands that individuals with advanced illnesses may be very fatigued, which is why we will make every effort to accommodate every study participant.
-This may include traveling to another location, shortening evaluation time, or allow participants to temporarily forego assessments.
+Our team understands that individuals with terminal illness may be very fatigued, which is why we will make every effort to accommodate every study participant.
+This may include traveling to another location, shortening evaluation time, or allowing participants to temporarily forego assessments.

-What are the benefits of becoming a participant?
+What are the benefits of becoming a Last Gift study participant?